 ALIAS SUMMONS: Another summons when the original is not served on the respondent prior to expiration.
 A special process server (or private investigator) can often be used to serve an alias summons versus the sheriff.

 COMMON LAW MARRIAGE: A common law marriage comes about when a man and woman who are free to marry agree to live together as husband and wife without the formal ceremony. to be common law married, both spouses must have intended to be husband and wife.
-Only certain states recognize common law marriages.
-Missouri and Illinois do not recognize common law marriage.
+Only certain states recognize common-law marriages.
+Missouri, Illinois, Kansas, and Oklahoma do not recognize common-law marriage.

 CORROBORATIVE WITNESS: A person who testifies for you and helps verify your testimony.

 CUSTODY-SOLE & JOINT: This refers to the legal arrangements for whom a child will live and how decisions about the child will be made.
 Custody has two parts: legal and physical.
 Legal custody is the decision-making part: physical custody refers to where the child lives on a regular basis.
 Generally, the parent the child does not live with will be allowed to have regular visits with the child.
 Parents can make any custodial arrangement that is in the best interest of their children.
 The standard for custody is “best interest of the child”.

 DEFAULT: A party’s failure to answer a petition in a timely manner may result in them being held in default.
 When this happens, the other party can obtain a default judgment to seek the relief they have requested.
 Any party who has been served should immediately obtain an attorney to ensure that they are not in default.
 Note as well that default judgments that relate to child custody are generally disfavored and can be set aside for good cause and a meritorious defense.